The Five Best Home Remedies to Clean Clogged Arteries

-In addition to following the doctor's recommendations, you must improve your eating habits and say goodbye to your sedentary lifestyle to prevent arterial clogging.
+In addition to following the doctor's recommendations, you must improve your eating habits and say goodbye to your sedentary lifestyle.

 Arterial clogging is a common condition characterized by plaque buildup in the blood vessels that go to the heart or the brain.
 This is very dangerous because it restricts blood flow and oxygen and nutrients can’t reach body tissues and organs.

 This, in turn, can result in even more dangerous conditions.
 These conditions can include cerebral hemorrhaging, heart attacks, or coronary artery disease.
 So, arterial clogging is one of the so-called “silent killers”.

 The lack of appreciable symptoms or their confusion with other diseases often makes diagnosis difficult.
 However, once detected, the afflicted person must begin medical treatment.